richardimaoka/alpakka-blog-post/README.md

 ## Background

-Enterprise Integration Patterns, EIP, have been a great success in the enterprise world, which provide reusable architecture patterns to construct complicated systems from simple components.
+Enterprise Integration Patterns, EIP, provide reusable architecture patterns to construct complicated systems from simple components.
-There have been many systems written in Java following or extending from patterns described in EIP.
+It has been a great success in the enterprise world, and although ETP itself is language-agnostic, there have been many systems written in Java following or extending from EIP.

-However, in recent years there has been a trend to rewrite systems in more stream-based fashion, given a massive scale of data such enterprise systems need to process every day, and an increasing business demand for real-time analysis.
+However, in recent years there has been a trend to rewrite systems in more stream-based fashion, given a massive scale of data enterprise systems need to process every day, and an increasing business demand for real-time analysis.

-Alpakka, which is a Reactive Enterprise Integration library for Java and Scala, based on Reactive Streams and Akka, is a great fit in this area.
+Alpakka is a great fit in this area - it is a Reactive Enterprise Integration library for Java and Scala, based on Reactive Streams and Akka.
 It allows you easily connect your systems with other external systems and services, and perform stream-based operations.

 In this article, we introduce Alpakka's Cassandra connector as an example, and see what Alpakka gives you over Cassandra's plain Java driver.